-The project is timely because the technology to produce the ultracold neutrons has only been demonstrated successfully in in the past decade.
+The project is timely because the technology to produce the world-record density of UCN has only been demonstrated successfully in in the past decade.
 This field of research is one that has been waiting to be opened up, and now that it has been, the experiments we've described above, themselves innovative, can now be conducted.
 From the discoveries made by those experiments, new breakthroughs will be made in the field of fundamental physics that otherwise could never have been made.

 The technology proposed for the UCN source is one that has only ever been demonstrated in Japan.
 The expertise of Yasuhiro Masuda and the Japanese collaborators will be crucial to bring about the successful completion of the fully functioning UCN source.
 They are in fact supplying the completely functioning UCN source to Canada as an in-kind contribution.
 The responsibility of the Canadian group will be to successfully implement this infrastructure in Canada and make it function as a world-class facility.
-The Japanese commitment to the infrastructure project in terms of manpower will also be huge, as will their extended contributions once the infrastructure is up an running and experiments are being conducted.
+The Japanese commitment to the infrastructure project in terms of human resources will also be huge, as will their extended contributions once the infrastructure is up an running and experiments are being conducted.
 It is therefore very important that the Canadian counterparts be able to pursue this project on a timescale consistent with the aims of the Japanese researchers on the project.
 The aim of both is consistent: to create the highest density source of UCN in the world.

-An additional aspect of the timeliness question is the availability of Canadian manpower to successfully complete such a project.
+An additional aspect of the timeliness question is the availability of Canadian expertise to successfully complete such a project.
 Though this will be addressed in more detail in the "Researchers" section, we comment briefly on it here.
 Two new researchers in fundamental neutron physics have recently joined the Canadian system.
 These are J. Martin from U. Winnipeg (the spokesperson and project leader of CSUNS) and M. Gericke from U. Manitoba.
-J. Martin was a leader in the first, and to date most impressive, demonstration of the superthermal technique, at the similar Los Alamos National Lab UCN source.
+J. Martin was a leader in the first, and to date most impressive, demonstration of the superthermal technique, at the similar LANL UCN source.
 The new ideas of these two young researchers which they have brought with them to Canada has already changed the landscape in Canadian subatomic physics.
 It is their combined efforts that have led to this innovative proposal through the CFI.

-The experimental schedule for the initial experiments to be conducted at CSUNS is also determined, partially, by time considerations.
+The schedule for the initial experiments to be conducted at CSUNS is also determined, partially, by time considerations.
 We envision our initial flagship experiment to be the neutron lifetime experiment.
 This is primarily because a variety of other neutron lifetime experiments are in preparation across the world, not all of them using UCN sources to achieve their aims, and only one using a technique remotely similar to the magneto-gravitational trap we've described here.
+For a review of the possible experimental concepts that are being pursued, see Ref.
+[22].
 The goal of these experiments is to solve the currently existing 6.5 sigma discrepancy offered by the most recent precise measurement.
+Our proposal would address this quandary with a new measurement with significantly reduced systematic uncertainty and improved statistical uncertainty.

-While our proposal would certainly answer this quandary, it is important that that experiment be conducted with the highest priority in the short term to have the largest possible impact.
-A prototype apparatus is also under construction at this time at Los Alamos National Lab, and the effort is therefore mature enough to consider an experiment employing the significantly increased UCN densities that would be available in Canada.
+However, it is important to conduct that experiment with the highest priority in the short term to have the largest possible impact.
+A prototype apparatus is also under construction at this time at LANL, and the effort is therefore mature enough to consider an experiment employing the significantly increased UCN densities that would be available in Canada.